In this article, we will be showing you tips for choosing a title for your eBook.

 A great way to really dig into titles that work is to take some time for critical analysis of book titles that you already own.
 Take five of your favorite books to start with, and note down exactly how the author and publishing house make the contents sound intriguing with the title.

 Look for impactful language, disruptive ideas, phrasing that works, and how book titles lead you into the book itself.

 Choosing a Title for Your eBook: Brainstorm Your Own Book Titles

-So, having looked at existing books which are successful, brainstorm your own titles to get your grey matter whirring and some fresh ideas on the go.
+So, having looked at existing books that are successful, brainstorm your own titles to get your grey matter whirring and some fresh ideas on the go.